Michael McGuire (actor)

-Michael McGuire (born 1934) is an American film, television and theatre actor.
+Michael J. McGuire (June 30, 1930 – December 15, 2017) was an American film, television and theatre actor.

 Life and career

-McGuire was born in 1934.
-He began his career in 1964, appearing in the Broadway play The Passion of Josef D.

-He also appeared in other Broadway plays, including Child's Play, Hey Fever, and That Championship Season, for which he won a Drama Desk Award for Outstanding Performance, shared with Charles Durning, Walter McGinn, Richard Dysart and Paul Sorvino, in 1972.
+McGuire was born in Wisconsin.
+He attended Beloit College.
+He began his stage career in 1964, appearing in the Broadway play The Passion of Josef D. He appeared in such other Broadway plays as Child's Play, Hay Fever, and That Championship Season, for which he won a Drama Desk Award for Outstanding Performance, shared with Charles Durning, Walter McGinn, Richard Dysart and Paul Sorvino, in 1972.
 He also received an Outer Critics Circle Award for the same performance.